The Conflict at a Glance

-Refugees: According to the UNHCR, as of mid-2013 there were 747 refugees and 413 asylum seekers originating from the Philippines, and 16,905 internally displaced persons.
+Refugees: According to the UNHCR, as of mid-2013 there were 747 refugees and 413 asylum seekers from the Philippines, and 16,905 internally displaced persons.

-2010 An estimated 80 to 95 people were killed in clashes between the government and Abu Sayyaf and MILF.
-An additional 33 people were killed in violence related to regional and district elections in September.
-The vast majority of deaths resulted from clashes between the government and Abu Sayyaf.
-According to the military, at least 23 militants, 10 government troops and dozens of civilians were killed in Abu Sayyaf-related attacks.
-Also, according to the government, its forces killed 11 MILF combatants.
-According to reports, MILF killed three soldiers.
-(The military does not record deaths at the hand of MILF.)
+2010 An estimated 80 to 95 people were killed in clashes between the government and Abu Sayyaf and MILF–most from clashes between government troops and ASG.
+According to the military, at least 23 militants, 10 government troops and dozens of civilians were killed in ASG-related attacks.
+Government forces claimed to have killed 11 MILF combatants.
+MILF reportedly killed three soldiers.
+An additional 33 people died in violence related to regional and district elections in September.

-2004 More than 135 people, mostly civilians, were killed as a result of either attacks or clashes between government forces and MILF rebels in 2004.
+2004 More than 135 people, most civilians, were killed in attacks or clashes between government forces and MILF rebels.

-2000 At least 600 people (civilians, rebels and government soldiers) died this year as a result of government-rebel clashes.
+2000 At least 600 civilians, rebels and government soldiers were killed in government-rebel clashes.

-1999 At least 100 people died in 1999 as a result of fighting between government forces and rebels.
+1999 At least 100 people died in fighting between government forces and rebels.

-1997 At least 150 combatants and some civilians died in the fighting of 1997.
+1997 At least 150 combatants and some civilians died.

 1996 Between 50 and 100 people were killed in clashes between rebels and security forces.